chaoalexander/chaoalexander.github.io/_posts/2023-04-07-build-personal-blog-website/2023-04-07-build-personal-blog-website.md

 	});
 	````

-	Add a buttom to the post.html, place it in the bottom right corner of the page
+	Add a button to the post.html, place it in the bottom right corner of the page

 	_layouts/post.html
 	```html